Bogdan-Lyashenko/Under-the-hood-ReactJS/stack/book/Part-13.md

 <em>13.2 Part 13 simplified&refactored (clickable)</em>

 Nice.
 In fact, that’s all that happens here.
-So, we can take essential value from the *Part 13*, it will be used for the final `mounting` scheme:
+So, we can take essential value from the *Part 13*, it will be used for the final `updating` scheme:

 [![](https://rawgit.com/Bogdan-Lyashenko/Under-the-hood-ReactJS/master/stack/images/13/part-13-C.svg)](https://rawgit.com/Bogdan-Lyashenko/Under-the-hood-ReactJS/master/stack/images/13/part-13-C.svg)